brains-and-beards/mimic-docs/basics/sending-api-request.md

 - [Create first project](basics/create-first-project.md)
 - [Response options](basics/response-options.md)

-Or you can just contact useand we'll do our best to help you!
+Or you can just contact us and we'll do our best to help you!